rdbc-io/rdbc-pool/rdbc-pool-doc/docs/scala/features.md

  !
 See the License for the specific language governing permissions and ! limitations under the License.
  -->
-!!! warning
-    rdbc-pool project and this documentation is still a work in progress.
-    It's not ready yet for production use.

 The project provides a thread-safe, non-blocking connection pool implementation currently providing a basic feature set.
 Apart from maintaining a connection pool